The Curse of the Capable

 1. Uncover Your Story

-Uncover the sotry you created from compelling and find out why it isn't serving you.
+Uncover the story you wrote with a biased "pen" and determine why it isn't serving you.

 2. Discover the Consequences of Your Story